bfahrenfort/quartz/content/Projects/nvidia-linux.md

 .....: GPU /dev/dri/cardX selected primary given udev rule
 ```
 ## X11
+X11 definitely feels better while gaming, but that comes at the cost of difficult setup.

-This config recipe will set the same options for every device using the nvidia drivers:
+This config recipe may work for you to set the same options for every device using the nvidia drivers:

 ```xorg
 # File: /etc/X11/xorg.conf.d/10-nvidia.conf